SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This fair also features more than 200 booths with food, merchandise, and information on community outreach programs.

-This is one of my favorite parts of this festival, as there are so many interesting items for sale and lots of wonderful, unique art pieces to enjoy.
+This is one of my favorite parts of this festival, as there are so many exciting items for sale and many wonderful, unique art pieces to enjoy.

 Both feature live music and entertainment from 11 am to 5 pm.
 Each stage offers around five to six performers each year.